jupyterlab/jupyterlab-desktop/user-guide.md

 `Multi document IDE` is equivalent to default UI layout mode of web app and `Single document IDE` mode corresponds to Simple Interface. `Zen Mode` is a newly introduced mode in desktop app which simplifies Simple Interface further by hiding side panels and status bar.
 Zen Mode is great for focusing on a notebook document.
 It is the new default mode for opening a single notebook or creating a new notebook. `Managed by web app` option leaves the layout configuration to web app. `Reset to session default` option sets the UI mode to either to default of `UI Mode for opening a single file` or `UI Mode` as defined in the settings dialog (shown below) based on the number of files opened by the session.

 Defaults for sessions and for opening a single notebook can be customized from the Settings dialog as shown below.
+You can also toggle the visibility of `Table of Contents` panel in Zen Mode.
+Table of Contents panel allows easy navigation between sections in notebook.

 <img src="media/ui-mode-settings.png" alt="UI Mode settings" width=700 />